A-kly/School-Vault/PSYCH 258/Topic 14 -  Human Factors Psychology.md

 - 50-70% of antibiotic use in U.S. is in ==agriculture==
 - >75% in Canada (since 2018, antibiotics for livestock require a prescription)
 - excreted residues can spread into soil and water supplies, fostering resistant bacterial strains
-- trace quantities found in ----- supplies in North America and Europe
+- trace quantities found in ==water== supplies in North America and Europe

 2. **Individual Level**